Azure/cyclecloud-hpcpack/README.md

 # Azure CycleCloud HPC Pack project

 HPC Pack is Microsoft's free HPC solution built on Microsoft Azure and Windows Server technologies and supports a wide range of HPC workloads.
 For more information see [Microsoft HPC Pack overview](https://docs.microsoft.com/powershell/high-performance-computing/overview).

 ## Versions and Limitations

-This project supports HPC Pack 2016 (with Update 3) and HPC Pack 2019.
+This project supports HPC Pack 2016 (with Update 3) and HPC Pack 2019 (with Update 2).

 Currently, the HPC Pack head node _must_ use the official Microsoft HPC Pack 2016 or 2019 Head Node images.
 Compute nodes may use custom images as usual for CycleCloud clusters.